martin-kuba/cp-stars/README.md

 ```

 By default, the application should be installed into **.m2**
 folder located in the home folder.
-After that, execute following command
+After that, execute the following command
 to run the CP-Stars application:

 ```